julianeon/julianeon/books.md

 On an even bigger scale, I learned a lot from Global Capitalism by Freidan, which pairs well with The Penguin History of the World.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table has a lot to teach about support.
-Maney's The Maverick & His Machine is a good history of pre-computer IBM.
+Maney's The Maverick & His Machine is a good account of pre-computer IBM.

 Wu's The Attention Merchants is a terrific history of mass media and its associated technologies.
-More recently, so is Lorenz's Extremely Online.
+For the YouTube age, see Lorenz's Extremely Online.

 For psychology, Barrett's How Emotions Are Made is a future classic.
 I liked Easter's The Comfort Crisis too.